Lands End to John O’Groats – 14 day tour

 The most suitable bike for this trip is a hybrid, touring or road bike, however it is entirely up to you what type of bike you use.
 Some people may be riding mountain bikes, others hybrids & others on racing bikes.

-Please ensure that your bike is fully serviced & in good working order before the start of the trip.
+Please ensure that your bike is fully serviced and in good working order before the start of the trip.

 You are going to cycle 1000 miles so it is important that your bike won’t let you down.
-You may want to fit new brake blocks, tyres & inner tubes before you start the ride & also bring 3-4 spare inner tubes, pump, puncture repair kit & multi-tool to carry with you each day.
+You may want to fit new brake blocks, tyres & inner tubes before you start the ride and also bring 3-4 spare inner tubes, pump, puncture repair kit and multi-tool to carry with you each day.
 It is essential that you are able to fix a puncture.

-It is also advisable to have lights from & rear lights on your bikes & try to be a visible as possible.
+It is also advisable to have front and rear lights on your bikes and try to be a visible as possible.

 What gear should I take?